calogica/calogica.com/_posts/2019-02-03-power-sets-combinations-ecommerce.md

 ![yo dawg](/assets/plots/setsofsets.jpg)

-The intuition is here is that so far we've figured out how many ways we combine the individual products in our orders, but now we need to know how ways we can ship these groupings, given that we have `n` number of warehouses.
+The intuition is here is that so far we've figured out how many ways we can combine the individual products in our orders, but now we need to know how ways we can ship these groupings, given that we have `n` number of warehouses.

 We're going to call these `splits` to indicate that they represent the ways we can split an order among our warehouses.
 We're not yet concerned with _which_ warehouse they could be assigned to, just that given some `n` number of warehouses, and `k` number of product groupings we can split an order `m` ways.

-We'll again introduce a function to that.
+We'll again introduce a function to do that.
 First, the function calculates all `splits`, which is a powerset of the previously commputed `product_combos`, with a minimum number of elements equal to our number of warehouses.

-Then, we filter these splits to make they:
+Then, we filter these splits to make sure that:
 - taken together, they cover the entire order.
 So, if we have an order consisting of `P1`, `P2` and `P3`, the combination `[P1, P2]` and the the combination `[P2, P3]` together exceed the products ordered, so we don't consider it to be _valid_.
-- don't contain a number of members _exceeding_ our number of warehouses.
+- they don't contain a number of members _exceeding_ our number of warehouses.

 ```python
 def get_valid_splits(products, product_combos):